TUNNELING-GROUP/aqua-duct/docs/source/aquaduct_install.rst

 Other BSDs
 ##########

 Installation on other BSDs might be easier.
 For example, Python netCDF4 is available in ports of FreeBSD and DragonFlyBSD.
+Try to install it and SciPy, then proceed to generic Python installation instructions.

+If you are using NetBSD or other BSD try to follow OpenBSD instructions.